-Contract Agents: 125 AI Specialists That Actually Follow the Rules
+Contract Agents v3.0: 52 AI Specialists That Follow the Rules

-The root cause?
-Every agent operates in a vacuum.
-No shared rules, no accountability, no structure.
-It's like hiring 125 contractors and giving none of them an employee handbook.
+The root cause is that every agent operates in a vacuum.
+No shared rules, no accountability, no memory of corrections.
+It's like hiring contractors and giving none of them an employee handbook, then being surprised when they all work differently.

 ┌─────────────────────────────────────────────┐